 For Git installation in Linux, click on the link given below:

-Here, we have successfully installed Git in our system.
-Before discussing common Git commands let us set up the environment in our systems.
+We have successfully installed Git in our system.
+Before discussing common Git commands in this Git Tutorial let us set up the environment in our systems.

 After following these steps your GitHub page should look like this